openstream/woocommerce-runmyaccounts/README.md

 ## Frequently Asked Questions

-### Can I use this plugin without WooCommerce
+### Can I use this plugin without WooCommerce?

 No. WooCommerce Run My Accounts requires WooCommerce to provide all features.

-### Do I need a paid account with Run My Accounts
+### Do I need a paid account with Run My Accounts?

 Yes.
-Without the paid account you are not able to set up your company within Run My Accounts
+Without the paid account you are not able to set up your company within Run My Accounts.

 ### Is the plugin for free?

-Yes.
-WooCommerce Run My Accounts plugin is for ever for free.
-Maybe, in the future, there can be a Pro version with more features.
-But, right now, all features are for free.
+The source code is freely available, but you need a Run My Accounts API key.
+Openstream and Run my Accounts agreed that plugin users will be charged CHF 200.- yearly for plugin maintenance, i.e. for making sure that the plugin works with new versions of WordPress and WooCommerce.

 ### I miss a feature.
-How can I get them?
+What to do?

-Please send a request to the developer Openstream Internet Solutions.
+Please send a request to the Openstream Internet Solutions.
 We provide customization on an hourly rate.
-Otherwise you can fork the plugin on GitHub and develop the missing features by yourself.
+Otherwise you can fork the plugin on GitHub and develop the missing feature yourself.
 We only ask to send a pull request so, each user can benefit from your extension.

 ## Known issues
-* Update customer in Run My Accounts if user data were updated in WooCommerce is nor working yet.
+* Update customer in Run My Accounts if user data was updated in WooCommerce is not working yet.
 * Create an invoice, if client does not register on checkout page, does not work.

 ## Changelog